 9 Logging support calls

 There are already systems like ServiceNow which allow users to log issues and automatically raise tickets for IT, HR and other support services.
 The ability to raise tickets is usually a prerequisite for running any scalable helpdesk or support service, and integrating this automation into your intranet or Microsoft Teams can be helpful.
 Increasingly, support calls are also being logged through chatbots.
 More lightweight processes might not always warrant investment in a separate system.
 In these instances, using your intranet platform or Microsoft365 may make a lot of sense as an affordable system to log support calls, and automation can really add value.

 Information overload is still a real issue for many users, especially with an overwhelming email in-box.
 Many users find it hard to keep on top of all the automated notifications, alerts, approvals and actions needed across a number of disparate systems.

-Having a focused activity stream, list of notifications or notification dashboard from systems in one place (“universal inbox”) that is not email can allow users to organise all the things they need to do, and ensure approvals are made more speedily.
+Having a focused activity stream, list of notifications or notification dashboard from systems in one place (universal inbox) that can allow users to organise all the things they need to do, and ensure approvals are made more speedily.
 Here, there are an increasing number of options to deliver this capability within Microsoft Teams, to frontline staff via a mobile app or through a chatbot facility where employees can complete simple transactions.